Saint Petersburg, Russia

 Similar to many amusement parks in northern Europe, entering Divo Ostrov is free of charge.
 Here, you pay per ride or you purchase an all-in wristband.
 These wristbands are the most economical choice at many parks, but it seems that single tickets may be the better option at Divo Ostrov.
 For comparison: an all-in ticket costs 2000 rubles (approximately 28 euros), whereas an individual roller coaster ride varies between 200 and 300 rubles.
 We were planning on riding every roller coaster and the Ferris wheel once, so separate tickets were considerably cheaper for us.

-Honestly, this Russian amusement park experience has exceeded my expectations.
-Theming is limited, but Divo Ostrov has a surprisingly complete array of attractions and the coasters are nothing less than decent.
-Besides, staff are okay (I wouldn’t say friendly, though) and there weren’t any considerable queues during my visit.
-I expected Divo Ostrov to be some kind of dated funfair, but I know better now.
-The astmosphere is pleasant, they’ve got some nice attractions and most of them aren’t overly expensive.
+Honestly, this Russian amusement park has exceeded my expectations.
+Theming is limited, but Divo Ostrov has a surprisingly complete array of attractions and the coasters were decent.
+Besides, staff were okay (I wouldn’t say friendly, though) and there weren’t any considerable queues during my visit.
+I expected Divo Ostrov to be some kind of old-fashioned funfair, but this was definitely not the case.
+The atmosphere was pleasant, they’ve got some nice attractions and most of them aren’t overly expensive.
 I guess that an average Russian amusement park visitor can have an excellent afternoon here.